-Our goal is to provide the best possible support services to help you achieve the roommate relationship you want.
+Our goal is to provide the best possible support services to help you have a healthy roommate relationship that supports the personal and academic success of all roommates.
 Living with another person is an adjustment, and you and your roommate may not always agree.
-It’s still possible to have a respectful living environment that allows you each to thrive.
+It’s still possible to have a respectful living environment that allows each of you to thrive.

 Creating a positive living experience for you and your roommates takes forethought, trust, and good communication.
 Below are tips about questions to ask so you can establish a strong roommate relationship and stay ahead of (or work through) any concerns.

 Know that you will grow a lot as a college student.
 This may be the first time you are making rules/decisions by yourself, and this may mean that your needs and preferences change.
 That is to be expected; it is part of what makes college an exciting time.
 It also means that it will be important to regularly revisit your agreements with your roommate(s).

 Reminder: After you arrive, your Community Advisor will be available to help you have conversations with your roommate (more information below).

 Know and Communicate What You Want